matac42/astro-blog/src/content/blog/dynamic-og-images.md

 - If you have Blog posts with non-English titles, you have to set `embedFonts` option to `false` (file: `src/utils/generateOgImage.tsx`).
 Even after this, the OG image might not be displayed very well.
 - Besides, RTL languages are not supported yet.
 - [Using emoji](https://github.com/vercel/satori#emojis) in the title might be a little bit tricky.
+- Sadly, this new dynamic OG image generation feature cannot be used for Twitter social images since `svg` image type is not supported for Twitter Cards.